BehaviorTree/BehaviorTree.CPP/docs/tutorial_08_additional_args.md

 Even if, theoretically, these parameters can be passed using Input Ports, that would be the wrong way to do it if:

-- The parameters are know at _deployment-time_.
+- The parameters are known at _deployment-time_.
 - The parameters don't change at _run-time_.
 - The parameters don't need to be from the _XML_.